stephan192/hochwasserportal/README.md

 ## Notes
 * Not all stream gauges report all three values.
 If one or more values are not added check official site if stream gauge is down or if not which values are reported.
 Since v0.0.23 entities for unavailable values are by default not created to reduce the number of unnecessary entities in Home Assistant.
 To add the unavailable entities in anyway a checkbox during setup is available.
-* Some stream gauges are listed twice or even more often in [pegel.md](https://github.com/stephan192/lhpapi/blob/master/docs/pegel.md), because they are listed on more than one state portal.
+* Some stream gauges are listed twice or even more often in [pegel.md](https://github.com/stephan192/lhpapi/blob/master/docs/pegel.md) and the combobox, because they are listed on more than one state portal.
 Select the one of your choice.
 * `Level` reports the actual water level (in German *Pegelstand* or colloquially *Wasserstand*).
 A value in centimetres, starting from 0 cm = *Pegelnullpunktshöhe*.
 * `Stage` reports the actual warning stage (in German depending on ferderal state e.g. *Meldestufe* in Bavaria, *Alarmstufe* in Brandenburg).
 A number between 0 (=no flood) and 4 (= very large flood).
 * `Flow` reports the actual flow rate (in German *Abfluss* or *Durchfluss*).
 A value in m³/s.